 In 1970, while I was a member of three bands (Tubby Hayes, Ronnie Scott, Humphrey Lyttleton), I briefly led my own Ornette-Coleman inspired piano-less quartet with Jeff Clyne on bass, Pete Burden on alto and Marc Charig on cornet.
 I had got to know Pete at the Sunday afternoon sessions at the Troubadour in Earl’s Court (see the “musing” THE BE-BOP KING OF HASTINGS).
 Marc, whose career has ranged from avant-garde to blues and pop, I had first met at school in 1960 when we shared a youthful enthusiasm for Clark Terry.
 This memorable line by Ornette Coleman himself is the final number from a live Jazz Club broadcast introduced by the imperturbable Humph.

-Two numbers from a live broadcast by the Harry South big band.
+From a live broadcast by the Harry South big band.
 ONCE AGAIN, THIS IS A MONO RECORDING AND HAS ONLY COME OUT ON ONE CHANNEL.
 SPLIT THE SIGNAL IF YOUR EQUIPMENT ALLOWS.
 OTHERWISE JUST SNUGGLE UP TO ONE SPEAKER!
 Joe Harriott plays PORGY AND BESS.
 A superb, passionate solo.
 Don’t miss this one!
-Then, a Stan Tracey original and arrangement, which swings mightily.
-Cracking solos from SKID, TUBBY and RAY WARLEIGH.

 HOW DEEP IS THE OCEAN? from a concert by my trio at the Eastbourne Underground Theatre in January 2008.
 Listen to Barry Green’s original piano style which draws you in to its rhythmic and harmonic complexity,